Home » Days » International » Countdown to World Chess Day? (2026)

 Benefits of Chess

-• Cognitive Development: Enhances memory, concentration, and critical thinking.
+• Cognitive Development: Improves memory, concentration, and analytical thinking.

-• Social Interaction: Fosters relationships and encourages teamwork among players.
+• Social Interaction: Builds connections and encourages collaboration among players.

 Global Chess Day Activities